Seoul stocks open sharply lower on Wall Street plunge | Yonhap News Agency

 Seoul stocks open sharply lower on Wall Street plunge

 SEOUL, Sept.
-4 -- South Korean shares opened sharply lower Friday, taking a cue from an overnight plunge on Wall Street.
+9 -- South Korean shares opened sharply lower Wednesday, taking a cue from a drop in tech stocks on Wall Street.

 In Seoul, most large caps traded lower.

-Top pharmaceutical firm Samsung Biologics fell 1.54 percent, and Celltrion shed 1.87 percent.

-Hyundai Motor, the country's largest automaker, lost 2.27 percent, and top steelmaker POSCO retreated 1.32 percent.
+Hyundai Motor, the country's largest automaker, advanced 0.6 percent, while top steelmaker POSCO retreated 1.07 percent.

 jwc@yna.co.kr